SIPp/sipp/README.md

 SIPp and use the standard Github fork/pull request method to integrate your changes integrate your changes.
 If you make changes in SIPp, *PLEASE* follow a few coding rules:

-  - SIPp uses GNU autotools, so changes to the build process should be done by editing configure.ac and Makefile.am.
-Then regenerate the files with `autoreconf -ivf`.
-(You will need your distribution's `autotools` and `autoconf-archive` packages installed for this.)

   - Please stay conformant with the current indentation style (4 spaces indent, standard Emacs-like indentation).
 Examples: